Year 1 Baby Costs: It's More Than You Think

 Helpful Resources for Seattle-Area Parents

-Budgeting for that first baby in a high-cost area like Seattle can be especially challenging.
+Budgeting for that first baby in a high-cost area like Seattle can be incredibly challenging.
 Consider these resources for extra help, or think about donating cash, time or items to the following organizations:

-FamilyWorks Seattle: Offers the chance to “shop” for free kids' clothing from a closet of used apparel, nutrition programs for families with children under age 5, playgroups, and referrals to other food and transportation assistance.
+- FamilyWorks Seattle: Offers the chance to "shop" for free kids' clothing from a closet of used apparel, a diaper bank, playgroups and referrals to other food and transportation assistance.

-Help Me Grow Washington Hotline: Helps Washington state parents apply for resources, including basic food and insurance coverage.
+- Help Me Grow Washington: Helps Washington state parents connect with resources, including basic food and insurance coverage.

-There's good news on the horizon for new Washington parents, too.
-Washington moms and dads may benefit from a new law (PDF), effective Nov.
-1, 2023, which will give a monthly diaper subsidy to parents or caregivers receiving Temporary Assistance for Needy Families (TANF).
+Washington moms and dads can also benefit from Diaper Related Payments giving a monthly diaper subsidy to parents or caregivers receiving Temporary Assistance for Needy Families (TANF).

 The above article is intended to provide generalized financial information designed to educate a broad segment of the public; it does not give personalized financial, tax, investment, legal, or other business and professional advice.
 Before taking any action, you should always seek the assistance of a professional who knows your particular situation when making financial, legal, tax, investment, or any other business and professional decisions that affect you and/or your business.